ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ![AIR widgets](media/air-widgets.png)

-Your AIR widgets will appear across the top of the [Security Dashboard](security-dashboard.md).
+Your AIR widgets appear across the top of the [Security Dashboard](security-dashboard.md).
 Select a widget to get started.

 You may also access an investigation directly from the related Alerts.